On blow-up trees for the harmonic map heat flow from $B^2$ to $S^2$: Introduction

+Finite time blow-up was shown to exist in the $1$-equivariant setting by Chang, Ding and Ye (\cite{Chang1992FinitetimeBO}) and infinite-time blow-up was exhibited by Gustafson, Nakanishi and Tsai for $k = 2$ (\cite{stability}) and Chang, Ding for $k = 1$ (\cite{ChangDing2011}).
 However, the precise form of the decomposition (How many bubbles ?
 Is the decomposition unique along all possible time sequences ?
 Is the decomposition continuous in time ?) remained unknown for a long time.
+In the $1$-equivariant setting on $B^2$, Van der Hout (\cite{VANDERHOUT2003}) was able to prove that only single-bubbling can occur.
 In the $\mathbb R^2$ case instead of $B^2$, it has been recently proved by Jendrej and Lawrie (\cite{jendrej}) that the bubbling happens continuously in time (in the $k$-equivariant setting) using dispersive PDEs techniques.
 In the general non-symmetrical case, one only has a partial result, due to Jendrej, Lawrie and Schlag (\cite{Jendrej_Lawrie_Schlag_2025}): along any sequence of times, one can find a subsequence along which bubbling happens.
 However, they only treat the case $v_0(x,t) = v_0(x)$ and their methods rely on the monotonicity of the energy, which is not available in our setting.
-Even more recently, it has been shown by (\cite{kim2025classificationglobaldynamicsenergycritical}) that there is no blow-up at all when $k \geq 3$ \cite{kim2025classificationglobaldynamicsenergycritical}, still in the $\mathbb R^2$ case with $v_0(x,t) = v_0(x)$.
-This was already hinted by a previous stability result (\cite{stability}) from Gustafson, Nakanishi and Tsai for $k \geq 3$.
+Even more recently, it has been shown by Kim and Merle (\cite{kim2025classificationglobaldynamicsenergycritical}) that there is no blow-up at all when $k \geq 3$, still in the $\mathbb R^2$ case with $v_0(x,t) = v_0(x)$.
+This was already hinted by a previous stability result from Gustafson, Nakanishi and Tsai (\cite{stability}) for $k \geq 3$.
 It is possible that no blow-up occurs for the ball when $k \geq 3$, but in any case, our rigidity result covers the unknown $k = 2$ case.

 The aim of this paper is to provide a self-contained proof that if $v(x,t)$ blows up in finite time, then there can be only one bubble in the multi-bubble decomposition (\ref{multi bubble decomposition along a sequence of times}), following the intersection-comparison argument from Van der Hout (\cite{VANDERHOUT2003}) and Matano (\cite{matano}).
 This rigidity result could be used as a starting point to show nonexistence of finite time blow-up for $k \geq 2$.